 At the completion of all pre-clinical (Basic Science) coursework, including the successful completion of all NBME Subject Examinations, students will be promoted to the Clinical Transition Term (Term 5).
 During this term, students will complete their CLMD 405 Introduction to Clinical and Community Medicine V and CLMD 406 Integrated System Review.
 The Integrated System Review Course combines an introduction to clinical diagnosis and management and the understanding of basic sciences.
-The passing requirement for this course includes making the minimum passing score on the CBSE.
+The passing requirement for this course includes making the minimum passing score on standardized qualifying examinations.
 Students who fail CLMD 406 will be required to repeat the course as CLMD 407 Integrated Systems Review remediation.
-Success in 407 is passing CBSE.
+Success in 407 is passing making the minimum passing score on standardized qualifying examinations.
 Failure to pass CLMD 407 will require entrance into CLMD 408.
-Failure to pass CLMD 408 (as documented by failure of passing 5th attempt at CBSE) will result in a recommendation for dismissal.
+Failure to pass CLMD 408 (as documented by failure of passing 5th attempt at making the minimum passing score on standardized qualifying examinations) will result in a recommendation for dismissal.